 1. An Engaging Title That Reels In The Reader

 Like the introduction of your fourth-grade story, this Story needs a Title that accurately captures the work at hand.
 Think of it as the text on the billboard for your project.
 It should be short and sweet.

 2. An Intriguing Conflict/Problem to be Solved

 What’s a good Story without a little drama?
 The Story Description sets the stage by clearly presenting the conflict/problem to be solved.
-A well-written description will answer the who, what and why of the Story.
+Proper scrum story writing has a description that will answer the who, what and why of the Story.

 Who: The customer/end user

 Frequently, a common template is used: As a (type of user), I want (goal) so that (benefit).

 3. Important Background Information That Adds to the Plot

 A good story always includes critical background information that colors the plot.
 In Scrum Story writing, we can think of this background information as the Epic, the motherload of Stories that is too big, complex, unknown or risky for the Team to agree to do all at once.

 4. Vivid Details to Paint an Accurate Picture